Mykhailo-Seniutovych/fast-livo-mapping/README.md

 To run the project locally execute the following steps:
 * Build the image - `./scripts/build.sh`
 * Run the docker container - `./scripts/run.sh`
-* Inside docker container run - `./scripts/launch_demo.sh`.
+* Inside the docker container run - `./scripts/launch_demo.sh`.
 You should see the Gazebo UI running and RViz loaded.
 * Install [QGroundControl](https://d176tv9ibo4jno.cloudfront.net/latest/QGroundControl-x86_64.AppImage) if you don't have it already (a UI app that connects to PX4 SITL)
-* Run QGroundControl, run it, connect to the rover and control it (e.g. plan some mission)
+* Run QGroundControl, connect to the rover and control it (e.g. plan some mission)
 * See the map being built in real time

 # DEMO